AxisCommunications/axis-aws-kinesis-vsp/README.md

 ### Save and Load the Image to the Camera

-The image can now be saved and loaded to the camera.
+The image can now be saved and loaded to the camera:

 ```sh
 docker save $IMAGE_NAME | docker --tlsverify -H $DEVICE_IP:2376 load